liyulinnyu/OnlineTest-Reactjs/README.md

 ![image](https://github.com/liyulinnyu/Myimg/blob/master/2017_918_3.png)

 In the login page, I use Ajax of JQuery to get the data from "userData.json" file.
-So you should input the right name<br />
-and password to login.
-I will show your all the files below, you can also search the content of "userData.json" in your<br /> downloaded folder.
+So you should input the right name and password to login.
+I will show your all the files below, you can also search the content of "userData.json" in your downloaded folder.

 ![image](https://github.com/liyulinnyu/Myimg/blob/master/2017_918_2.png)